CloudSlang/docs/tutorial/15_lesson.rst

 ``new_hire`` flow will run in parallel and the rest of the flow will continue only after all the branches have completed.

+For more information, see :ref:`async_loop` in the DSL reference.

 Publish
 -------